-Step 1: Launch the official Facebook app on your iPhone, iPod touch or iPad.
-The app is available at no charge in the App Store.
+1) Launch the official Facebook app on your iPhone, iPod touch or iPad.
+The app is available at no charge on the App Store.

-Step 6: Lastly, choose when videos will autoplay in your News Feed: On Mobile Data and Wi-Fi Connections, On Wi-Fi Connections Only or Never Autoplay Videos.
+6) Lastly, choose when videos will autoplay in your News Feed: On Mobile Data and Wi-Fi Connections, On Wi-Fi Connections Only, or Never Autoplay Videos.

 “Autoplay videos begin automatically as you scroll,” reads the feature description.
 “Videos use more data than other stories on Facebook, so choose when your videos autoplay here”